bmcinnis-cs/helm-quickstart/falcon-install-node-affinity.md

 --get-pull-token
 ```

-2. Paste the output into the variable IAR_TOKEN
+2. Paste the output into the env variable IAR_TOKEN

 ## Pull Image Path for IAR